Start your MG journey with a

 Patient Resources:

-Ask about patient support programs and community resources that can provide additional information and connection.
+What kinds of patient support programs and community resources can I turn to for reliable information and connection?

 Get 1:1 Support